Going to the range can cost a lot of time and money, especially in times of high ammo prices.

 Live fire practice is costly, but training will ensure you get the most out of it.

-If you're uncomfortable with the idea of going to the range, our Basic Training course will help change that.
+Uncomfortable with the idea of going to the range?
+Our Basic Training course will help change that.

 If you want to shoot like an FBI agent or beyond, and you're within 30 minutes of Georgetown, TX, sign up: